Evelyn Parker is a widow and trusting to a fault. She’s raising her grandson after her only child and his wife die in a suspicious car accident.

 Only problem is, he’s there to investigate her fiancé’s connection with terrorists.
 Without revealing his role, Chad must protect Annie while convincing her she still loves him because he’s never stopped loving her.

 Unexpectedly faced with truths she never anticipated, Annie must choose between the man she’ll always love and her fiancé and his child, the daughter she has promised not to abandon.

-WARNING: THIS BOOK WILL MAKE YOU CRY AND YOU WILL NEED KLEENUX!
+WARNING: THIS BOOK WILL MAKE YOU CRY AND YOU WILL NEED KLEENUX

 My heart was immediately connected with Annie and I rooted for her throughout the book.
+When her heart broke, mine did too.
+I understood her pain and kept nudging her to follow her heart.
+I don’t reveal any spoilers but I was very satisfied with the who Annie chose.
 The twists in the plot kept me guessing and I sometimes laid awake wondering what was going to happen next.

 If you believe in true love, no matter how much time has passed, Claiming Annie’s Heart is the book for you.

 —N. N. Light

 I loved Claiming Annie’s Heart.
 Judythe Morgan has written a warm-hearted, lovely story that is unique.
 The characters, especially Annie and Chad, are very real with true-to-life emotions.
 Annie and Chad have never stopped loving each other, but life has changed them and they each have hard choices.
 The setting in Ireland is also part of the story.
 The story kept me guessing about Annie’s choice until the very satisfying end.
 Claiming Annie’s Heart will claim your heart.